Martin Brodeur: Early life

 Brodeur was born on May 6, 1972, in Montreal.
 He is one of five children of Denis and Mireille Brodeur.
-Denis played in the 1956 Olympics for Team Canada and won a bronze medal.
+Denis played in the 1956 Winter Olympics for Canada and won a bronze medal.
 After his playing career, Denis was a longtime photographer for the Montreal Canadiens.
 For more than 20 years, he attended all Montreal games and practices, and when Martin was old enough, he came along.
-Brodeur idolized Canadiens goaltender Patrick Roy.
+Brodeur idolized Canadiens goaltender Patrick Roy, as well as Flyers goaltender Ron Hextall.

 Brodeur started playing hockey as a forward.
 His goaltending career began when his coach asked him if he wanted to play as a backup at the position in a youth tournament.
 Brodeur explained:

 The next season my coach came up to me and said, 'Do you want to be a goalie or forward this year?'
 It was the biggest decision of my life, and I was seven years old.
 I don't know why I decided, but I thought it would be fun to play goal.

 When he was 12 years old, Brodeur briefly intended to stop playing hockey, after he had been removed from his team's lineup for not showing up at a game.
 Following a conversation with his brother Claude, though, he decided to continue playing.
 When receiving goaltending instructions in his teens, Brodeur was taught a variety of different styles, ranging from butterfly to stand-up, and paid attention to the technique of others playing the position.
 He attended a camp run by retired Soviet goaltender Vladislav Tretiak, who encouraged the use of multiple methods; Brodeur believes that the concept made him "a student of the game."
 In the 1989–90 season, he made it to the Quebec Major Junior League.
 While playing with the Saint-Hyacinthe Laser, Brodeur made the QMJHL All-Rookie team in 1989–90 and the QMJHL Second All-Star Team in 1991–92.
 Brodeur was drafted by the New Jersey Devils in the first round (20th overall) in the 1990 NHL entry draft.